Bryan Armen Graham

 Round 3

 Joshua’s defense has looked off from the start and he’s paid the price so far.
 He’s keeping his gloves low, allowing Dubois to come over the top almost at will.
-Dubois conects with a left hand with about 20 seconds left that rocks Joshua badly!
+Dubois connects with a left hand with about 20 seconds left that rocks Joshua badly!
 Joshua’s glove touches the canvas, a knockdown, but McDonnell misses it and the Dubois continues beating Joshua badly along the ropes.
 It’s ruled a knockdown after the fact.
 Joshua saved by the bell again and in serious trouble.

 Guardian’s unofficial score: Dubois 10-8 Joshua (Dubois 30-25 Joshua)